kingsdigitallab/cookiecutter-django/docs/project-generation-options.rst

     Indicates whether the project should be configured for debugging.
     This option is relevant for Cookiecutter Django developers only.

+use_activecollab_digger:
+    Indicates whether the project should install the `ActiveCollab Digger`_ app for the ActiveCollab project management tool.

+use_elasticsearch:
+    Indicates whether the project should be configured to use the Elasticsearch_ search engine and the Kibana_ platform.

+use_ldap_authentication:
+    Indicates whether the project should be configured to use LDAP authentication via the django-auth-ldap_ app.

+use_wagtail:
+    Indicates whether the project should be configure to use the Wagtail_ CMS with the django-kdl-wagtail_ app.

+use_wagtail_search:
+    Indicates whether the project should be configured to use the `Wagail CMS search`_.

 .. _MIT: https://opensource.org/licenses/MIT
 .. _BSD: https://opensource.org/licenses/BSD-3-Clause